hannesvdvreken/hannesvdvreken.github.io/_posts/2015-04-13-running-my-first-marathon.md

 ---
-layout: default
+layout: post
-modal-id: 2015-04-13
+date: 2015-04-13
 title: "Running my very first marathon"
-date: 2015-04-13
-alt: "Running my very first marathon"
-project-date: April 2015
 description: "Running my very first marathon, the whole story"
+categories: "running"
+tags: marathon rotterdam running fitness health
+image: /assets/images/background_image.jpg
 ---

-## Start to run
+# Start to run

 In june 2014 I started running because I had secured a speaker slot at the community day of Laracon EU.
 For my presentation I wanted to look fit on stage.
 It gives me confidence to drop a few kilograms of weight.
 I started with a 9 km run and gradually ran further and further.